bhavik-knight/5560-MRI-Project/WALKTHROUGH.md

 - **Strict Porter sequence**: Implementing a high-fidelity turnover.
 The Magnet resource is held throughout: `Scan Complete` → `Patient Exit` → `Porter Request` → `Porter Arrival` → `Bed Flip`.
 The resource is only released once the Porter completes the reset.
 - **Priority-Based Tasks**: Using `simpy.PriorityResource`, the Porter (Priority 0) clears magnets before handling new arrivals (Priority 1), preventing department bottlenecks.
 - **Staff Localization**: Agents (Backup Techs/Scan Techs) use `return_home()` to stay in their specialized functional zones, significantly reducing non-value-added travel time.
+- **Strict Occupancy Logic**: Rooms only change color (to Green) when an agent is **stationary** inside them.
+Passing through does not trigger the "occupied" state, preventing visual flickering.
-- **Dynamic Grid Management**: A `PositionManager` tracks slot occupancy in waiting zones.
-It handles vertical-first filling and prevents "Z-fighting" (overlapping sprites) by assigning deterministic grid coordinates based on arrival sequence.
+- **Dynamic Grid Management**: A `PositionManager` tracks slot occupancy in waiting zones. it handles vertical-first filling and prevents "Z-fighting" (overlapping sprites).
+- **Admin Queueing**: `ADMIN_QUEUE` global list manages proper line formation for patients waiting for registration, ensuring they queue spatially rather than stacking.

 ## 12. Validation and Verification